Hand-Crafted-Rings, by

 of the stone, they frequently look like cracked, dirty

 ice!
-I won't generally use I2's or I3's for my own solitaires at
+I won't generally use I2's or I3's for my own solitaires.
+For

 more information on the '4C's' which includes the Clarity scale(s) please see below and the links.